 State of Hawaii

-Your Committees on Commerce, Consumer Protection, and Health and Ways and Means, to which was referred S.B.
-No. 383, S.D.
-1, entitled:
+Your Committee on Judiciary, to which was referred S.B.
+No. 610 entitled:

-"A BILL FOR AN ACT RELATING TO YOUTH SUICIDE PREVENTION,"
+"A BILL FOR AN ACT RELATING TO AMERICAN SIGN LANGUAGE,"

-As affirmed by the records of votes of the members of your Committees on Commerce, Consumer Protection, and Health and Ways and Means that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 383, S.D.
-1, as amended herein, and recommend that it pass Third Reading in the form attached hereto as S.B.
-No. 383, S.D.
-2.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 610 and recommends that it pass Third Reading.